kentcdodds/remix-workshop/exercise/02-data-loading/README.md

 models in a special module responsible for that specifically, so you can create a file at `app/models/posts.server.ts` and put a `getPosts` function in that.
 We'll be adding more functions to that module soon.

+NOTE: We've already got the data model setup and posts in the database so you should be set to use prisma.

 **Files**: